How Does an “Automatic Stay” Work in Pennsylvania?

 Failure to Submit Statement of Intention

-In Chapter 7 bankruptcy cases, petitioners must submit a Statement of Intention explaining how they play to repay secured debts.
-You have the earlier of 30 days from filing your bankruptcy petition or by the first date of the meeting of creditors to submit the Statement of Intention or the automatic stay in your case gets lifted.
+In Chapter 7 bankruptcy cases, petitioners must submit a Statement of Intention explaining how they plan to repay secured debts.
+You have the earlier of 30 days from filing your bankruptcy petition or by the first date of the meeting of creditors to submit the Statement of Intention, or the automatic stay in your case gets lifted.
 However, our lawyers may motion to extend it.

 Whether you bring a Chapter 7 bankruptcy or a Chapter 13 case, we can create a plan to address your debt before we file.
 That way, we are prepared for additional filing deadlines throughout the case and avoid common roadblocks to resolving cases.